matfallet/Quapth_Initiation/README.md

 When you select annotation and you click on "Set class", your annotation have the name of the class.
 With the three dot you can Add or remove a annotation, remove all the annotation except those used, export the channel name, or show/hide the classe selected (space bar can do it).
 ![image](https://user-images.githubusercontent.com/127110867/226393521-72e82183-e2fc-4cd7-8aae-db278aa4cb96.png)

-There are many icon functions to make an annotation:
     Annotation function icon
 ![image](https://user-images.githubusercontent.com/127110867/225032103-7ba78885-f2b4-4408-b767-3d04b08d4be7.png) : Draws a rectangle annotation.
 (This annotation is saved in the "Annotation" tab).
 When this annotation is yellow, you can move it, but when it is red, you cannot move it unless you double-click inside.

 ![image](https://user-images.githubusercontent.com/127110867/225034022-d21ac8d4-e381-4457-9b5b-6296d10e304b.png) : Ellipse annotation.